FastTrack™ Strategic Planning System

 Objectives of the Quarterly Assessment:

-• Comprehensive KPI Review: Analyze performance for all relevant KPIs.
+• Comprehensive KPI Review: Analyze performance for all relevant KPIs, especially those with quarterly targets such as sales and marketing metrics or product development milestones.
 Understand the story behind the numbers – what drove successes or shortfalls?

 • Goal & Objective Progress: Assess overall progress towards achieving your Strategic Goals and Objectives for each Strategy Area.